 Plan Your Stay

 If you’ve never visited the Boundary Waters before, you will soon discover that you are in a very special place here at the “end of the road.”
-If you have spent time up here before, hopefully your experience here at Tofte Lake Center will be just as unique as the place itself.
-We hope that you will be able to take full advantage of the combination of relaxation, work, community, solitude, nature, and activity that TLC has to offer, and come away from your stay both relaxed and reenergized.
+If you’ve spent time up here before, hopefully your experience here at Tofte Lake Center will be just as unique as the place itself.
+We hope that you will be able to take full advantage of the combination of relaxation, work, community, solitude, nature, and activity that TLC has to offer, and come away from your stay both rejuvenated and reenergized.

 From Minneapolis/St. Paul to Ely